This is Dundee's story of those that served in the First World War, and of the people left at home

 - Place of Birth: Dundee

-Betsy McLaren, 17 South Rd, Dundee and a brother
+Betsy McLaren, 17 South Rd, Dundee, Joseph and 1 other brother

 More about Andrew McLaren